Biomimetics

-The tiny hooks on bur fruits (left) inspired Velcro tape (right).
+The tiny hooks on bur fruits (left) inspired Velcro tape (right) with the hook and loop design.

 Giant axons of the longfin inshore squid (Doryteuthis pealeii) were crucial for scientists to understand the action potential.

-Biomimetics or biomimicry is the emulation of the models, systems, and elements of nature for the purpose of solving complex human problems.
+Biomimetics or biomimicry is the replication of the models, systems, and elements of nature for the purpose of solving complex human problems.
 The terms "biomimetics" and "biomimicry" are derived from βίος (bios), life, and μίμησις (mīmēsis), imitation, from μιμεῖσθαι (mīmeisthai), to imitate, from μῖμος (mimos), actor.
+To combine the word to mean imitating life.
 A closely related field is bionics.
+Nanobiomimetics is the specialization of nanobiomimetics in the nanoscale.

 The Theory of Evolution is a feature of biological systems for over 3.8 billion years according to observed life appearance estimations.
 Theoretically evolving species with high performance using commonly found materials.
 Surfaces of solids interact with other surfaces and the environment and derive the properties of materials.
 Biological materials are highly organized from the molecular to the nano-, micro-, and macroscales, often in a hierarchical manner with intricate nanoarchitecture that ultimately makes up a myriad of different functional elements.
 Properties of materials and surfaces result from a complex interplay between surface structure and morphology and physical and chemical properties.
 Many materials, surfaces, and objects in general provide multifunctionality.

 Various materials, structures, and devices have been fabricated for commercial interest by engineers, material scientists, chemists, and biologists, and for beauty, structure, and design by artists and architects.
 Nature has solved engineering problems such as self-healing abilities, environmental exposure tolerance and resistance, hydrophobicity, self-assembly, and harnessing solar energy.
 Economic impact of bioinspired materials and surfaces is significant, on the order of several hundred billion dollars per year worldwide.